Trinidad and Tobago: Interest rates on bank credit to the private sector

-For that indicator, The World Bank provides data for Trinidad and Tobago from 1980 to 2016.
-The average value for Trinidad and Tobago during that period was 12.2 percent with a minumum of 7.5 percent in 2013 and a maximum of 17.33 percent in 1998.
+For that indicator, we provide data for Trinidad and Tobago from 1979 to 2019.
+The average value for Trinidad and Tobago during that period was 11.89 percent with a minimum of 7.5 percent in 2013 and a maximum of 17.33 percent in 1998.

 Definition: Lending rate is the bank rate that usually meets the short- and medium-term financing needs of the private sector.
 This rate is normally differentiated according to creditworthiness of borrowers and objectives of financing.
 The terms and conditions attached to these rates differ by country, however, limiting their comparability.